Niki-Mozzon/SipCart/README.md

   At this point the application will work.

   ## Testing
-  Due to the limited time I focused on integration testing to cover as much code as possible.
+  Intregration Tests (the ones that end with (*ControllerTest) must be run on Docker, since there is an integration database containerized, so make sure to have docker
-  Tests must be run on Docker, since there is an integration database containerized, so make sure to have docker installed and runnning on the background.
+  installed and runnning on the background.
-  Tests can be run while the app is deployed with `docker compose tests up` or by IDE right clicking on the `SipCartTesting` project and click on `Run Tests`
+  Tests can be run while the app is deployed with `docker compose -p tests up` or by IDE right clicking on the `SipCartTesting` project and click on `Run Tests`

   # The app